aryanO-o/EmotionBasedMusicPlayer/README.md

 ### Brief Description
 Scratching your head over how your new friend detects your emotions??
 Let us help you in understanding how a Machine detects emotions...

 Have you seen drawings in which we are given various dots and when we connect those dots we surprisingly see a picture.
-Just like this AI marks various dots on our face with the help of facial landmarks like position of the eyes, mouth, eyebrows. and then it calculates the distances between various dots, using this calculation along with information about the general facial contours.
-AI guesses what should be the emotion we are feeling.
+Just like this AI marks various dots on our face with the help of facial landmarks like position of the eyes, mouth, eyebrows. and then it calculates the distances between various dots, using this calculation along with information about the general facial contours, AI guesses what should be the emotion we are feeling.

-Once Emosic guesses how you are feeling, then based on his guess, Emosic fetches the songs from the database using the backend that we have deployed on heroku and voila that's how things work here.
+Once Emosic guesses how you are feeling, then based on its guess, Emosic fetches the songs from the database using the backend that we have deployed on heroku and voila that's how things work here.

 ### Tech Stacks
 - Control Flow